All About Game Show Buzzers

 What's the latest?
 Where to buy?
 Cost?
 Compatibility?
 Can you build your own?

-We test drove the newest wireless buzzers from Affordable Buzzers and found them to be an outstanding value.
+We test drove the wireless buzzers from Affordable Buzzers and found them to be an outstanding value.

 Wireless table-top buzzer review

 Summary: Another price breakthrough from Affordable Buzzers.
 This time, it's wireless table-top buzzers for $49.95 each.
 Playfully named "Big Daddy" buzzers, these are great for team play because the large buttons are easily shared by a team.
 The system uses one USB port for the wireless receiver that captures signals sent when buzzer buttons are pressed.